-- NEVER force a card into a slot.
-If it doesn't fit, look at the socket on the computer to make sure there are no wires or other obstructions to the slot. - NEVER plug an ISA card into a PCI slot or a PCI card in an ISA slot.
+- If you are going to install a soundcard, the onboard sound must be manually disabled through the BIOS first. - on your system, be aware that any one of the 6 PCI slots can support a Master or Slave device.
+NEVER force a card into a slot.
+If it doesn't fit, - look at the socket on the computer to make sure there are no wires or other obstructions to the slot.

+NEVER plug an ISA card into a PCI slot or a - NEVER plug an ISA card into a PCI slot or a PCI card in an ISA slot.
 You will void your warranty and damage your system board if you do this.

-- When plugging the card in, especially when installing long cards, try to push the entire card in at one time.
+- You can only install an ISA card if you have not installed a PCI card in the sixth PCI slot (the PCI slot directly above the ISA slot). - When plugging the card in, especially when installing long cards, try to push the entire card in at one time.
 Don't force one end of the card into the socket first and then the other.
-This will create a rocking motion between the card and the slot and it will damage the pins within the socket. - Make sure that the cards are seated securely into the slots.
+This will create a rocking motion between the card and the slot and it will damage the pins within the socket. - Make sure that the cards are seated securely into the slots. - Before turning on the system, make sure no cards are touching.